-Essentially, the government is mandating that you begin withdrawing and using these funds.
+Essentially, the government is mandating you to begin withdrawing and using these funds.

 To figure out how much you must take out, divide your account balance from December 31st of the previous year by your life expectancy (which the IRS defines for you).

 However, you can take distributions (to include contributions and their earnings) tax-free as long as they are qualified distributions.

 If a distribution is not qualified, you may be subject to taxation.
 And, following the traditional IRA rules, unless you’re eligible for an exemption, you may have to pay the additional 10% tax penalty for withdrawals made before age 59.5.

-If you’re single or filing separately, you can’t contribute to a Roth IRA if your MAGI is 133k or more.
-If you’re married and filing jointly, the MAGI limit is 186k.
-You will be subject to reduced contribution eligibility before you reach these limits.
-Please see the IRS for more information.
+If you’re single or filing separately, you can’t contribute to a Roth IRA if your MAGI is $139k or more.
+If you’re married and filing jointly, the MAGI limit is $206k.

-(Note: If you have Roth funds within a 401k, 403b or 457b, this is known as a Designated Roth account, and these funds are subject to RMDs.)
+(Note: If you have Roth funds within a 401k, 403b, or 457b, this is known as a Designated Roth account, and these funds are subject to RMDs.)

-You can convert a traditional IRA into a Roth IRA, but you will have to pay income tax on those funds if you have previously deducted them on your tax returns.
+You can convert a traditional IRA into a Roth IRA but will have to pay income tax on those funds if you've previously deducted them on your tax returns.

 Where These IRAs Overlap

 There are a few limitations, however, as things like life insurance and collectibles are not considered valid investments within an IRA.

 Each type of IRA has the same annual contribution limits.
-In 2018, you can contribute $5,500 if you’re under age 50.
+In 2022, you can contribute $6,000 if you’re under age 50.
 Those aged 50+ can make an additional $1,000 annual catch-up contribution.

 While you can have multiple IRA accounts (such as a combination of traditional and Roth), your total contributions across all of the IRA accounts cannot exceed the limit.

 Advanced Tip: Interested in a more hands-on, sophisticated type of IRA?
 Consider the Self-Directed IRA.

-A Final Word on IRAs
+Final Words on IRAs